eik-lib/website/docs/overview_workflow.md

 ## Referencing assets

-Absolute URLs to the assets on the Eik server is possible to build by the information found in eik.json:
+Absolute URLs to the assets on the Eik server can be built from the fields found in an `eik.json` file:

 ```js
 fs.readFile('./eik.json', (err, data) => {